Freeboard definition

 Freeboard means the clear vertical distance in a sand type filter between the top of the filter media and the lowest outlet of the upper distribution system.

 Freeboard means a factor of safety usually expressed in feet above a flood level for the purposes of floodplain management.
-Freeboard tends to compensate for the many unknown factors that could contribute to flood heights greater than the height calculated for a selected size flood and floodway conditions, such as wave action, obstructed bridge openings, debris and ice jams and the hydrologic effects of urbanization in a watershed.
+Freeboard tends to compensate for the many unknown factors that could contribute to flood heights greater than the height calculated for a selected size flood and floodway conditions, such as wave action, obstructed bridge openings, debris and ice jams, and the hydrologic effect of urbanization in a watershed.

-Freeboard means the distance measured vertically downwards from the lowest point of the upper edge of the weather deck to the waterline in still water;
+Freeboard means the distance measured vertically downwards from the lowest point of the upper edge of the weather deck to the waterline in still water.